solutionst/UsaceRiversSsis/README.md

 - SSIS is a mature (> 10 years old) tool set that seems to be solid, but somewhat limited (or difficult to use) compared to other ETL tools.
 - SQL Server must be set up to process either MDM models or Microsoft tabular models.
 The two types of SSAS models cannot be mixed within a single SQL Server instance.
-- Preliminary results from the exploration stage must be confirmed from external sources.
-See [data exploration document](outputDocs/Explore.pdf).
+- Preliminary results from the exploration stage are described in the [data exploration document](outputDocs/Explore.pdf).